• Skip to primary navigation

 • Stroll through the Suquet district and admire the views

-• Visit the Museum of Civilization and climb to the top of the tower for the best views.
+• Visit the Museum of World Exploration and go all the way to the top of the tower for the best views

 • Feeling like a star on the red carpet steps